Mabdillahi88/sciencequiz2/README.md

 - The chosen letters are placed in vacant boxes on the word guess screen.
 - There is room below for incorrect letter selections and attempts at guessing.
 - You are given a hint to help you guess the word.
-- Below that are buttons that will direct you to the following selected scientific phrase to guess.
+- The button (new scientific term) will direct you to select a different scientific term.

-#### Science word guess
+#### Science scramble
 - You are given a hint to aid with word guessing after the chosen words are scrambled and placed in the
   center of the screen.
 - A timer is provided to keep the user focused and engaged. - A space is provided below for inaccurate letter choices and guesses.
-- The buttons below that will direct you to either check the word or select a different scientific phrase.
+- The buttons (check word and new word) below that will direct you to either check the word or select a different scientific term.
 - A reset button to reload the page is located beneath it.

 - A contact page with a contact form that enables users to email the developer with questions or comments